dataq-instruments/4208Ethernet/README.md

 **Extra**:

-For more info regarding the features of XChart, please refer to http://ultimaserial.com/XChart.html
+1) For more info regarding the features of XChart, please refer to http://ultimaserial.com/XChart.html

+2) A good tool to understand/debug the protocol communication is the network protocol analyzer WireShark https://www.wireshark.org/